jaygrossman/jaygrossman.github.io/_posts/2017-08-25-lateral-flatten-in-snowflake.md

 featured: false
 hidden: false
 comments: false
-redirect_from:
-  - /post/2017/08/25
-#rating: 4.5
 ---

 <p><a href="https://www.snowflake.net/" target="_blank">Snowflake</a> is a really interesting new data warehouse built on top of AWS.
 I like their architecture because they had the interesting idea to separate data storage (backed by small files on S3) and compute to run queries (EC2 instances running their API).</p>
 <p>I inherited a project where we would store complex JSON in a string in a field as varchar(64000).
 Then we would use regex patterns to get the values we wanted from them.
 Sometimes these regexes would get really involved, yuck.</p>
 <p><span style="text-decoration: underline;"><strong>The Variant data type</strong></span></p>
 <p>Snowflake offers mechanism to store semi structured data in field that is easy to parse - the <a href="https://docs.snowflake.net/manuals/user-guide/semistructured-intro.html" target="_blank">Variant data type</a>.&nbsp;</p>
 <p>In snowflake I have a table variant_demo with a single Variant field named json_data as shown below:</p>

 <p><img src="{{ site.baseurl }}/assets/images/sf_variant.png" alt="sf_variant"/></p>